jbaxter25/greenbutton-python/README.md

 There's a bit of documentation in the `doc` directory about the ESPI standard, mostly figured out from public sources and actual ESPI files.

+This repository was forked from [GreenButtonAlliance/greenbutton-python](https://github.com/GreenButtonAlliance/greenbutton-python) which has a fork ancestry about 4 levels deep.